 Simon Walton is a Managing Partner and heads up the Retail and Consumer practices at Berwick Partners.

-Categories: Consumer and FMCG Recruitment, Energy & Utilities Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Corporate Communications Recruitment, Retail & Hospitality Recruitment, Technology Recruitment, Procurement and Supply Chain Recruitment, Government Recruitment, Social Enterprise Recruitment, Healthcare Recruitment, Education Recruitment, Not for Profit Recruitment, Housing Recruitment, Tax Recruitment
+Categories: Consumer & FMCG Recruitment, Energy & Utilities Recruitment, Manufacturing & Engineering Recruitment, Finance Recruitment, Human Resources Recruitment, Life Science Recruitment, Retail Recruitment, Technology Recruitment, Procurement & Supply Chain Recruitment, Government Recruitment, Healthcare Recruitment, Education Recruitment, Tax Recruitment